ClarkeCodes/programmeerproject/REPORT.md

 Above the line graph, there are buttons for different regions in the world.
 If you select a button, all lines of the countries of that region will be highlighted in the line graph and the button will change color.
 This way, you can compare the different regions with each other.
 If you have selected a country in the line graph, you can easily navigate up with the up-arrow above the line graph, to see the selected country on the world map.

 ### 2.2 Implementation
-*Clearly describe the technical design: how is the functionality implemented in your code?
-This should be like your DESIGN.md but updated to reflect the final application.
-First, give a high level overview, which helps us navigate and understand the total of your code (which components are there?).
-Second, go into detail, and describe the modules/classes and how they relate.*

 My code is divided into several files containing functions for each visualization.
 In `main.js` I load the data for the world map using `d3.queue`, format this data and call the different functions that color the world map, make the line graph and the bar chart.

 Initially, the world map is colored with the data of depression rates.
 When a user clicks on the button to select 'suicide', a function will be called to update the map with the new color values.
 I'm using the built-in function `updateChoropleth()` for this, by providing the function with the correctly formatted dataset (containing only `fillColors`).